redeclipse/redeclipse.github.io/docs/Weapons-Guide.md

 #### Shotgun and Rifle

-This traditional choice of loadout weapons is very popular, especially in [deathmatch](Deathmatch), [capture-the-flag](Capture-the-Flag), [defend-and-control](Defend-and-Control), and [bomber-ball](Bomber-ball) games.
+This traditional choice of loadout weapons is very popular, especially in ~~[deathmatch](Deathmatch)~~, ~~[capture-the-flag](Capture-the-Flag)~~, ~~[defend-and-control](Defend-and-Control)~~, and ~~[bomber-ball](Bomber-ball)~~ games.
 A player with these tools of destruction prioritizes the ability to inflict heavy damage—any time, anywhere, and over any distance.

 #### Flamer and Zapper

 This pair of weapons optimizes a players ability to outrun and annoy his enemies and to support his team mates.
-It serves well for hit-and-run tactics, not only in [capture-the-flag](Capture-the-Flag) games.
+It serves well for hit-and-run tactics, not only in ~~[capture-the-flag](Capture-the-Flag)~~ games.
 It is also very effective at getting enemies to waste time telling you in chat how "nooby" your weapon loadout is and attempt to convince you that other (read: shotgun/rifle) loadouts are what you "should" be using.

 #### Plasma and Zapper